dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 6. When you have filled in the form, click **Run validation** in the bottom left corner in the bottom bar.

-    All validation rules which involves data elements in the current data entry form (data set) are then run against the new data.
+    All validation rules related to data elements in the current data entry form (data set) are then run against the new data.
 A sidebar will open on the right side and display all violations (or none).